MotherIdLikeToFork/MotherIdLikeToFork.github.io/_posts/2017-09-10-go-away-friends.markdown

 ---
 layout: post
-title: Get Your Friends To Go Home Sooner
+title: 4 Tricks To Get People Out Of Your House
 date: 2017-09-10 00:00:00 +0300
 description: You’ll find this post in your `_posts` directory.
 Go ahead and edit it and re-build the site to see your changes. # Add post description (optional)
 img: friends.jpg # Add image post (optional)